Learning-Based Optimal Control with Performance Guarantees for Unknown Systems with Latent States: Particle Markov chain Monte Carlo methods

 \section{Particle Markov chain Monte Carlo methods}

-In order to enable fully Bayesian predictions of future outputs, the posterior distribution over model parameters and state trajectories\footnote{Note that throughout the work, the dependency on the priors is omitted for notational simplicity.} $p\left(\bm{\theta}, \bm{x}_{T:-1} \mid \mathbb{D}\right)$ must be inferred.
-In general, inference of this distribution is analytically intractable, but PMCMC methods, introduced in \cite{andrieu2010} and briefly reviewed in this section, can be used to draw samples from it.
+For practical applicability, the prior presented in the previous section must be updated based on the observations $\mathbb{D}$, i.e., the posterior distribution over model parameters and latent state trajectories\footnote{Note that throughout the work, the dependency on the prior is omitted for notational simplicity.} $p(\bm{\theta}, \bm{x}_{T:-1} \mid \mathbb{D})$ must be inferred.
+Without inferring the posterior distribution, the stochastic OCP is usually infeasible since the prior over system trajectories, which implicitly follows from the repeated propagation of $p(\bm{x}_{T})$ through the prior distribution over the dynamics, exhibits an excessive variance.
+In general, inference of the posterior distribution $p(\bm{\theta}, \bm{x}_{T:-1} \mid \mathbb{D})$ is analytically intractable, but particle Markov chain Monte Carlo (PMCMC) methods, introduced in \cite{andrieu2010} and briefly reviewed in this section, can be used to draw samples from it.

-The underlying idea of PMCMC is to utilize sequential Monte Carlo (SMC) algorithms \cite{doucet2009}, which numerically approximate the distribution over the latent state trajectory $p\left(\bm{x}_{T:-1} \mid \bm{\theta}, \mathbb{D}\right)$ by a set of $N$ weighted particles, to generate proposals for an MCMC sampler efficiently.
-In order to draw samples from $p\left(\bm{\theta}, \bm{x}_{T:-1} \mid \mathbb{D}\right)$, two PMCMC methods are suitable: particle marginal Metropolis-Hastings (PMMH) and particle Gibbs (PG) sampling.
+PMCMC methods utilize sequential Monte Carlo (SMC) algorithms \cite{doucet2009}, which numerically approximate the distribution over the latent state trajectory $p(\bm{x}_{T:-1} \mid \bm{\theta}, \mathbb{D})$ by a set of $N$ weighted particles, to generate proposals for Markov chain Monte Carlo (MCMC) samplers, a broad class of algorithms designed for sampling from posterior distributions.